Personalized learning: Debate

-Andy Hargreaves and Dennis Shirley write that while there are advantages in students being able to access information instantly on-line, one should not mistake such processes for "something deeper, more challenging, and more connected to compelling issues in their world and their lives".
+Determining how a student most efficiently learns can be time-consuming, resulting in class time being used up and effectively a less efficient use of time.
+Andy Hargreaves and Dennis Shirley wrote that while there are advantages in students being able to access information instantly online, one should not mistake these processes for "something deeper, more challenging, and more connected to compelling issues in their world and their lives."

-Alfie Kohn wrote that while personalized learning may sound like a useful strategy for education, in practice it's mostly just about selling technology products.
-Personalized learning promises a strategy to specifically adjust education to the unique needs and skills of individual children, he argued, but really it means merely "adjusting the difficulty level of prefabricated skills-based exercises based on students' test scores... [and] requires the purchase of software from one of those companies that can afford full-page ads in Education Week".
+Alfie Kohn argued in 2015 that while personalized learning may sound like a useful strategy for education, in reality it is a business tactic to increase sales of technology products.
+Personalized learning promises a strategy to specifically adjust education to the unique needs and skills of individual children, he argued, but really it means merely "adjusting the difficulty level of prefabricated skills-based exercises based on students' test scores... [and] requires the purchase of software from one of those companies that can afford full-page ads in Education Week."
 While "certain forms of technology can be used to support progressive education", Kohn wrote, "...meaningful (and truly personal) learning never requires technology.
 Therefore, if an idea like personalization is presented from the start as entailing software or a screen, we ought to be extremely skeptical about who really benefits."